 As a general guide, to optimize their approach to recruitment and hiring, startups should consider:

 - Contract staffing or PEO solutions.

 Where there is uncertainty from management about how to hire employees for startups, it is worth consulting a recruitment and hiring partner.
-New Horizons Global Partners provides tailored support for startup recruitment and hiring, no matter where staff are based.
+Horizons provides tailored support for startup recruitment and hiring, no matter where staff are based.